JussiSulkula/Lounasbot/README.md

 ## Scraping (ruokapaikat.py)

-### Principle
 The script uses the URL of the website as shown in the first example below to scrape the website.
 Then the script searches the classes and elements using given parameters.
 The parameters given differ page to page.
 Therefore parameters that work for "lounaat.info" might not work for another page.

-### Changing the URL
+Changing the URL
-Put websites URL you wanna scrape the information inside the ''\
-example. html_text = requests.get('https://www.lounaat.info/lounas/pancho-villa/lappeenranta').text
+Put websites URL you wanna scrape the information inside the '' example. html_text = requests.get('https://www.lounaat.info/lounas/pancho-villa/lappeenranta').text

-### Removing the Restaurant
+Removing the Restaurant
 To successfully remove a restaurant from the script you need to remove:

 ( "#" corresponds to the restaurant number in ruokapaikat.py)